LPAndersson/SIML/docs/01-likelihood.md

 $$
 which can be used for constructing the Wald test.

 What this then means is that, if $n$ is large, and we where to estimate $p$ with $\hat p$ for many different samples, the distribution of the esimates would be approximately distributed as $\mathsf N(0,1)$.
-Let us verify this with a simulation
+Let us verify this with a simulation.

 ```r